pablobernabeu/VTT-Transcription-App/README.md

 The data is only available to the user, and is deleted when the website is closed.

-Questions and suggestions can be submitted as [issues](https://github.com/pablobernabeu/VTT-transcription/issues) or emailed to p.bernabeu@lancaster.ac.uk.
+Questions and suggestions can be submitted as [issues](https://github.com/pablobernabeu/VTT-transcription/issues) or emailed to pcbernabeu@gmail.com.
 The app can be extended via pull requests.

 Developer: Pablo Bernabeu (Dept. Psychology, Lancaster University).
 Licence: [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).